xeBuz/Flask-Validator/docs/validators.rst

 ValidateBIC
 ------------

-Check if the new value is valid BIC (SO 9362 defined standard format of Bank Identifier Codes )
+Check if the new value is a valid BIC (SO 9362 defined standard format of Bank Identifier Codes)

 More reference: https://en.wikipedia.org/wiki/ISO_9362

-Parametes:
+Parameters:

 +-------------------------+-----------+-----------------------------------------------------------------+
 | Parameter               | Default   | Description                                                     |